ark-lang/ark/README.md

 # <a name="syntax"></a>Syntax
 Check the SPECIFICATION.md file.

-# <a name="contributing"></a>Contributing
-Send a pull request to [http://github.com/freefouran/jayfor](http://github.com/freefouran/jayfor).
-Use [http://github.com/freefouran/jayfor/issues](http://github.com/freefouran/jayfor/issues) for discussion.
-Please note that we consider that you have granted non-exclusive right to your contributed code under the MIT License.
-**Please conform to the coding rules and write short, but meaningful commit messages.**

 # <a name="license"></a>License
 Jayfor is licensed under The MIT License.
 I have no idea